Kʼinich Janaabʼ Pakal: Death and burial

 A reconstruction of Pakal's tomb in the Museo Nacional de Antropología.

-Pakal was buried in a colossal sarcophagus within the largest of Palenque's stepped pyramid structures, the building called Bʼolon Yej Teʼ Naah "House of the Nine Sharpened Spears" in Classic Maya and now known as the Temple of the Inscriptions.
+Pakal was buried in a colossal sarcophagus within the largest of Palenque's stepped pyramid structures, the building called Bʼolon Yej Teʼ Naah ("House of the Nine Sharpened Spears") in Classic Maya and now known as the Temple of the Inscriptions.
 Though Palenque had been examined by archaeologists before, the secret to opening his tomb—closed off by a stone slab with stone plugs in the holes, which had until then escaped the attention of archaeologists—was discovered by Mexican archaeologist Alberto Ruz Lhuillier in 1948.
 It took four years to clear the rubble from the stairway leading down to Pakal's tomb, but it was finally uncovered in 1952.
 His skeletal remains were still lying in his sarcophagus, wearing a jade mask and bead necklaces, surrounded by sculptures and stucco reliefs depicting the ruler's transition to divinity and figures from Maya mythology.
-Traces of pigment show that these were once colorfully painted, common of much Maya sculpture at the time.
+Traces of pigment show that these were once colorfully painted, common of many Maya sculptures at the time.